Shadow on the Wall (1950 film): Cast

-At the time of making this film, eight-year-old Gigi Perreau had already appeared in 20 films.

-After a couple of small roles in MGM films, this was the first substantial featured role in a movie for Davis, who later became First Lady of the United States Nancy Reagan.

 Production

 The story Death in the Doll's House by Hannah Lees and Lawrence P. Bachmann, upon which the film was based, was first published as a serial in The Saturday Evening Post from January 16, 1943 to February 27, 1943.
 "Hannah Lees" was a pseudonym used by author Elizabeth Head Fetter.
 Bachmann had previously written stories and screenplays for medical dramas released by MGM which featured Dr. Kildare and Dr. Gillespie.

 Because of the sleeper success of RKO's The Window, which told the story of a young boy who tries to convince others that he's seen a murder, MGM rushed Shadow on the Wall into production.
 It had the working titles "Death in a Doll's House", "Death in the Doll's House" and "The Open Door".
 Roy Rowland was originally slated to direct the film, but was replaced by British director Patrick Jackson for what was to be his only American film; Jackson was primarily known in the UK as a documentarian.

 Margaret O'Brien was originally set to star as the girl, Susan.
-Three of the film's cast were borrowed from other studios: Zachary Scott from Warner Bros., Gigi Perreau from Samuel Goldwyn and Kristine Miller from Paramount.
+Three of the film's cast were borrowed from other studios: Zachary Scott from Warner Bros., Gigi Perreau from Samuel Goldwyn and Kristine Miller from Paramount Pictures.

+At the time of production, eight-year-old Gigi Perreau had already appeared in 20 films.
+After a couple of small roles in MGM films, this was the first substantial featured role in a movie for Nancy Davis.

 Shadow on the Wall was in production from April 11, 1949 to mid-May of that year.
 It was released a year later, on May 19, 1950.